sha37/OptionsOracle/README.md

 We welcome contributions from the community to help improve Option Oracle.
 If you would like to contribute, please follow these steps:

-1. Fork the repository.
+1. Fork this repository.
-2. Create a new branch for your changes.
+2. Create a branch: `git checkout -b <branch_name>`.
-3. Commit your changes and push them to your fork.
+3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Submit a pull request with a description of your changes.
+4. Push to the original branch: `git push origin <project_name>/<location>`
+5. Create the pull request.

+## Acknowledgement

+Special thanks to OpenAI's ChatGPT which assisted in resolving some of the issues faced during the development of this project.

+## Disclaimer

+Please note that I am not the original author of Option Oracle.
+I downloaded the code from Samoasky's repository and made some modifications to rectify some issues out of my own curiosity.
+This is not my original code.

+This software is provided under the MIT License.
+Feel free to modify the code, add functionality for other servers, and fix any issues you may encounter.

 ## License